-Research hope for bladder cancerAugust 1st, 2013 in Cancer /
+Research hope for bladder cancerAugust 1, 2013 in Medicine & Health / Cancer

 Bladder cancer is a common condition – an estimated 10,000 people are diagnosed with the disease each year in the UK.
 It is the seventh most common cancer in the UK, affecting men more than women.